Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 \section{Preliminary Results and Problem Formulation}

-In this section, we first review some concepts and basic results from optimal transport theory, based on which the Wasserstein space $\mb W_2(\mb R^d)$ as a metric space over all probability measures can be defined.
-After that, we discuss subdifferential calculus in $\mb W_2(\mb R^d)$ for analyzing the optimization landscape of functionals of probability measures, and its connection with the usual Gateaux derivative of a functional on $\mb W_2(\mb R^d)$ (a.k.a.~first variation).
-Based on these developments, we formally discuss the notion of Wasserstein gradient flow and its discrete-time version.
-We present some new results about the contraction of one-step discretized Wasserstein gradient flow, which will be useful in our later analysis of alternating minimization for solving mean-field variational inference.
+In this section, we first briefly review some concepts and basic results from optimal transport theory.
+After that, we discuss the notion of Wasserstein gradient flow and its discrete-time version, and present some new results about the contraction of one-step discretized Wasserstein gradient flow, which will be useful in our later analysis of alternating minimization for solving mean-field variational inference.
 Finally, we setup the Bayesian framework, review the mean-field inference, and formulate the problem to be addressed in this paper.
+Further details and techniques, such as subdifferential calculus in the Wasserstein space for analyzing the optimization landscape of functionals of probability measures and its connection with the usual Gateaux derivative (a.k.a.~first variation), are deferred to Appendix~\ref{app:background}.